 The TekVest will serve as an important under-layer to the jacket and, with jacket removed, as hot-weather outer protection layer.
 For hot weather, I will wear the Klim Tactical jersey underneath (also a robust bit of textile gear) and separate Fox Titan elbow pads on an Under Armour compression layer.
 This combo should provide high breathability, sun protection, and abrasion/impact resistance when trail riding on hot desert days.
 Note that the TekVest can be loosened significantly to maximize airflow without compromising protection, which should improve cooling compared to the pressure suit I previously used.
 The vest also fits under the Carlsbad jacket perfectly well, without binding or creating any odd pressure points.

 Back to the pants.
-As a hedge against the Carlsbad pants for the hottest weather, I'm looking to get a pair of the Klim Mojave pants, which are similar to the Carlsbad and Dakar pants except constructed with large mesh panels.
+As a hedge against the Carlsbad pants for the hottest weather, I also bought a pair of the Klim Mojave pants, which are similar to the Carlsbad and Dakar pants except constructed with large mesh panels.
 While I don't like the idea of carrying two sets of riding pants, if I'm going to be wearing my riding gear for a month straight as planned this summer, I might as well be comfortable.
 Now, if only Klim can sort out their inventory, as last year it was a fiasco trying to order certain Klim pants in popular sizes.
 (Rumor was that a major shipment was delayed when a shipping company in the east went bankrupt.)

 For knee protection I opted to get a set of the Alpinestars Fluid braces in carbon.
 While initially skeptical of going to a full brace for ADV riding, an experience this past winter with a minor MCL injury convinced me that it's time to nurture my 50-year old joints.
 Having worn the braces on each ride so far this year, I'm delighted to say that they fit me very well right out of the box and completely disappear when riding.
 I simply forget I have them on--except when mounting or dismounting my bike.
 Then the braces do exactly what they're supposed to do, and make it hard for me to swing my leg over the high seat.
 I should also point out that the L/XL braces fit nicely under the Carlsbad pants (size 34), and seem to move freely without creating pressure or potential wear points.
 It's easy to get the pants on, but removing them requires a wiggling exercise that I just know is going to make taking a crap in a narrow public stall challenging.
 See, you really need to consider these practical matters before you suit up, or you can get caught by surprise!